Edinburgh guide

 With a population of about 530,000, English is spoken here, but some residents also use Scottish Gaelic.

-Edinburgh is one of the most important tourist cities in Scotland, attracting millions of visitors each year thanks to its history, festivals and monuments.
+Edinburgh is one of the most important tourist cities in Scotland, attracting about 13 millions of visitors each year thanks to its history, festivals and monuments.

 Edinburgh has a long and fascinating history that dates back more than a thousand years.
 The city was inhabited already in the Iron Age and later became the center of Scottish kings.
 In the Battle of Flodden in 1513, they killed King James IV.
 Therefore, they fortified the city shortly afterwards.